All Products

 configuration.timeoutIntervalForResource = 24 * 60 * 60;

-configuration.proxyHost = @"yourProxyHost";
+configuration.proxyHost = @"<yourProxyHost>";

 configuration.proxyPort = @8080;

-configuration.userAgentMark = @"yourUserAgent";
+configuration.userAgentMark = @"<yourUserAgent>";

-configuration.cnameExcludeList = @[@"yourCname"];
+configuration.cnameExcludeList = @[@"<yourCname>"];

-// Specifies whether to enable CRC64 verification.
+// Enable CRC64 verification.

 configuration.crc64Verifiable = YES;

-// Specifies whether to allow the User-Agent to carry system information.
+// Allow User-Agent to carry system information.

 configuration.isAllowUACarrySystemInfo = YES;